dgrothman/theinnerjourney/docs/C8-GraceTruthTime/Class 8 - Handout.md

 <br>

-## Blessings and Negative Control?
+## Blessings and Negative Control

 * Self-Esteem: Where does my value come from
-  * Try to convince others of who we are
+  * Control what others think of us (argue, rationalize, deny)
 * Reality: When it’s something I did
-  * Control what others think of us (argue, rationalize, deny)
+  * Try to convince others of who we are
 * Boundaries: When it’s something I want to protect (myself or others)
   * Tell others what to think, feel, do or let others tell us
-* Self-Care: When it’s something for my health: mind, body or spirit
+* Self-Care: When it’s something for me: mind, body or spirit
   * Controlling behavior to “enable mind-reading” then others take care of our needs
 * Moderation: When it’s something from history
-  * all or nothing thinking
+  * All or nothing, right or wrong
 <br>
 * Self-Fulfilling
-  * The more you believe something or tell yourself something, the more you can find life proving it.
+  * The more you believe or tell yourself something, the more you can find life proving it.

 <br>

-## Sorting out Good and Bad: Ideal Self vrs Real Self
+## Sorting out Good and Bad: Ideal Self versus Real Self

 *From **Changes That Heal** by Dr. Henry Cloud*